Homo heidelbergensis: Raciology

-Schoetensack noted the jaw's exceptionally primitive anatomy with its massive size and lack of chin, yet more modern traits such as small teeth; reminiscent of the lower races instead of living Europeans.
+Schoetensack noted the jaw's exceptionally primitive anatomy with its massive size and lack of chin, yet more modern traits such as small teeth.
 Therefore, he concluded Mauer 1 must represent an ancient European ancestor, which he claimed was further supported by several ontogenetic developments in Europeans.
 He also claimed that the many similarities with non-human apes indicate that Mauer 1 lies near the last common ancestor of apes and humans.
-Based on the mammal fauna of the site, he concluded that the jawbone was of antediluvian age (before the Great Flood), but he had failed to find Adam (who he said was the progenitor of all humans, including H. heidelbergensis, but certainly not Aboriginal Australians).

 Allerdings sind die Maße groβ [in Mauer 1], wenn man moderne europäische Objekte zum Vergleich heranzieht.
 Sowie man aber diesen auf jetzige niedere Rassen ausdehnt, verschwindet die Differenz.

 The dimensions are large [in Mauer 1] when modern European objects are used for comparison.
 However, as soon as one extends this to present-day lower races, the difference disappears.